ayamada/mmotdd/README.md

 My MOTD Distributor
 ===================

-sorry, almost this site written in japanese. you can use any translate services(e.c. http://translate.google.com/ ).
+sorry, most this site written in japanese. you can use any translate services(e.c. http://translate.google.com/ ).

 概要